editorconfig/editorconfig-core-js/README.md

       fully-qualified file name of the config file and a `root: boolean` property that describes if the config file had a `root=true` at the top.
 Any other properties in the objects should be treated as opaque.</dd>

+  <dt>unset</dt>
+  <dd>If true, after combining all properties, remove all properties whose value
+      remains as "unset".
+This is typically left for plugin authors to do, and the conformance tests assume that this value is always false.</dd>
 </dl>

 ### in Node.js: